ARCHIPIÉLAGO DE REVILLAGIGEDOS

 Pakia Tea arriving

-Several days past and we developed a routine: Coffee and the single-side band nets first thing in the morning, chores, snorkel in the early afternoon and sundowners in the early evening.
+Several days passed and we developed a routine: Coffee and the single-side band nets first thing in the morning, chores, snorkel in the early afternoon and sundowners in the early evening.
 Various dive boats would come and go, none spending the night.
 On one of our snorkeling excursions, we took our respective dinghies to the far east side of the bay, just for a change of pace.
 As we approached, a humpback cow and her calf appeared about 100 feet in front of us and despite her gentle movements, her mammoth size was intimidating.
 We stopped our forward movement but left our outboards running, hoping that the noise they generated would keep her apprised of our location.
 Once she and her calf sounded, we continued to make our way east but we spotted a giant manta ray just a few seconds later and Ted slipped in the water with his camera, intending to get some up close and personal shots of the remarkably graceful swimmer.
 The ray eluded Ted but it did go back by the dinghy where Eliza was waiting and with a powerful whip of one of its wings, gave her a generous salt water shower.
 Eliza was quite surprised and I laughed much too loudly to be polite.
 I stifled my laughter quickly, though, as I saw a large shark approach our dinghy.
 “Shark!”
 I said quickly and Eliza got Ted’s attention (who was still in the water) and she pressed both her hands together on top of her head, apparently the symbol of a shark in the water.
 Ted, nonplussed, made no hurry to get back to his dinghy.

 Piece of resin spreader used to repair cracked fin